GeoJSON Alignment

 |---|---|---|

-Base Fields (srs, locationType) |
+Base Fields (srs, location_type) |

 Partial Support | Full Support |

-Location Types (geojson, etc.) |
+Location Types (geojson-point, etc.) |

 Full Support | N/A |